skarokin/grammaCy/README.md

 ﻿# grammaCy
 A customizable, multi-language grammar-checking library that leverages dependency parsing to improve rule-based grammar-checking systems.

-- You can find more comprehensive documentation [here](), including a complete English grammar and spell-checking API demo.
+You can find documentation, a dev blog, and a sample of our complete English model [here]().
+- Although the [symspellpy](https://github.com/mammothb/symspellpy) spell checker is included in the English model, this library focuses on **grammar** checking, not spell checking.

 Some parts of this project are inspired by this paper from Maxim Mozgovoy ["Grammar Checking with Dependency Parsing: A Possible Extension for LanguageTool"](https://mmozgovoy.dev/papers/mozgovoy11b.pdf)